 There are many factions inside China’s one-party state, including vested interests with a stake in preserving the system.
-Some want reforms like exchange-rate and interest-rate liberalization and a breakup of state monopolies.
+Some want reforms like exchange-rate liberalization and a breakup of state monopolies.
 Others prefer more state control.
 Big state-owned companies and the families of communist leaders want to maintain benefits they have built up over the years.
-(One example: China could benefit from a property tax but many officials demur; they don’t want to list their real-estate assets.)
-Local governments don’t obey the center because they have their own incentives to do what they think is best for their careers and their localities.
-There’s danger for the party in doing too much or too little, in alienating domestic allies on the one hand or provoking capital flight if the economy founders on the other.
+Local officials don’t always obey the central government because they have their own incentives to do what they think is best for their careers and their localities.
+Propping up the stock market added to suspicions that China is still reluctant to turn its back on a Soviet-style controlled economy.
+There’s danger for the party in doing too much or too little, in alienating domestic allies on the one hand or provoking capital flight if the economy or markets founder on the other.
 The added complication now is that the Internet, while controlled, has given voice to hundreds of millions of people, many of whom are clamoring for relief from pollution, corruption, injustice and inequality.

 The Reference Shelf